Nutritional Sciences: Human Nutrition/Pre-Medical Sciences, BSHS

 |MICR 2123||Introduction to Microbiology||3|

 |MICR 2132||Introduction to Microbiology Laboratory||2|

 |Select 3 hours of preprofessional/prehealth controlled electives to total 69 hours of major requirements||3|

 Students with AP or CLEP credit must talk to advisors.

 One writing-intensive English course is recommended for medical school admission.
-Students are encouraged to select a course with (D,H) designation such as ENGL 2413 Introduction to Literature (DH).
+Students are encouraged to select a course with (D,H) designation such as ENGL 2413 Conversations in Literature (DH).

 This degree program meets pre-med requirements for Oklahoma medical schools.
 Consult the admissions requirements for medical schools of choice for additional prerequisites, such as calculus.

 This degree program does not meet all the Didactic Program in Dietetics academic course requirements.
 See the NSCI Major/Dietetics Option sheet for courses to be added.

 - 40 upper-division hours required.